lnolazco/react-boilerplate-main/docs/implementation-plan.md

 - [ ] Show loading state while restoring data on startup (if needed).

 ### 1.4.
-Testing
+Deletion Confirm Modals & Related UI

+- [ ] Add a confirm modal when deleting a folder.
+- [ ] Add a button to delete selected images with a confirm modal.

+### 1.5. e2e Tests for Persistence & Deletion

-- [ ] Write unit tests for persistence logic (save/load/clear).
+- [ ] Write e2e tests asserting the images and folders are persistent when the page is refreshed.
+- [ ] Update the delete folder e2e test to check for the confirm modal and ensure it passes.
+- [ ] Write an e2e test asserting images are indeed deleted with their folder (including subfolders).
-- [ ] Write e2e tests to assert images and folders persist after page refresh.
+- [ ] Write an e2e test asserting selected images are indeed deleted after confirmation.

-### 1.5.
+### 1.6.
 Documentation

-- [ ] Update documentation to describe persistence behavior.
+- [ ] Update documentation to describe persistence and deletion confirm modal behavior.

 ---